carbon-language/carbon-lang/docs/design/classes.md

 Assert(with_defaults.y == 2);
 ```

-The result of a struct type expression is an immutable type value.
+The result of a struct type expression is an immutable compile-time type value.

 ### Option parameters